MSc

 Course features

-• Become a well-rounded professional practitioner with the knowledge, skills and attributes to enable you to work with individuals of all ages who live with a physical, mental health and/or learning disability
+• Become a well-rounded professional practitioner with the knowledge, skills and attributes ready to enable you to work with individuals of all ages who live with a physical, mental health and/or learning disability

 • Benefit from an expert and approachable staff team with an emphasis on student wellbeing and support, underpinned by the values of the university